-Commonwealth Fusion Systems is a spin-out of the Massachusetts Institute of Technology that aims to accelerate the industrial application of magnetic confinement fusion.
-Founded as a startup by a group of researchers and scientists from MIT, the company has generated great synergy between scientific knowledge and a dynamic business sector by establishing a partnership with MIT’s Plasma Science and Fusion Center and leading global private investment groups.
-Conscious of the great strategic value of fusion and the soundness of the CFS research project, in 2018 Eni invested $50m in the company and is also now its main stockholder through Eni Next, the group’s corporate venture capital company.
-Furthermore, at the end of 2021 it has taken part in a new funding round for CFS.
-As well as lending its financial support, Eni is on the Board of Directors and ensures its contribution also in terms of resources and industrial know-how.
-Eni is the first company from the world of hydrocarbons to support research in this strategic segment for decarbonization.
-Commonwealth Fusion Systems relies on an international, multidisciplinary team of experts in plasma physics, superconducting magnet development, industrial engineering and energy supply and distribution chains for the rapid design and production of the first fusion power plant.
+Founded as a startup by a group of researchers and scientists from MIT, the company has generated a great link between scientific knowledge and a dynamic business sector by establishing a partnership with MIT’s Plasma Science and Fusion Centerand leading global private investment groups.
+Eni is a strategic shareholder and actively collaborates with CFS to accelerate the industrialisation of fusion energy.
+The company, moreover, is on the Board of Directors and ensures its contribution also in terms of resources and industrial know-how.
+Furthermore, Eni was the first company from the world of traditional energy to support research in this strategic segment for decarbonisation.
+Commonwealth Fusion Systems relies on an international multidisciplinary team of experts in plasma physics, superconducting magnet development, industrial engineering and energy supply and distribution chains for the rapid design and production of the first power plant for net fusion power generation.
 The first target is to build and test the first pilot plant by 2025.
-It will be called SPARC and have a diameter of about six metres.
-Its purpose will be to confirm the correct operation of the magnets in toroidal configuration and achievement of net energy from fusion.
-It will enable study of power management and the stability of the plasma, the resistance of the materials in the fusion environment and the fuel injection apparatus.
-Testing at SPARC will in turn pave the way for the development of ARC, the first industrial-scale demonstration reactor complete with neutron harvesting and energy generation systems capable of supplying carbon-free electricity to the grid, due to be completed by 2033.
+It will be called SPARC.
+Its purpose will be to confirm the correct operation of the magnets in toroidal configuration and the achievement of net energy from fusion.
+It will enable the study of power management and the stability of the plasma, the resistance of the materials in the fusion environment and the fuel injection apparatus.
+Testing at SPARC will in turn pave the way for the development of ARC, the first industrial-scale plant complete with neutron harvesting and energy generation systems capable of supplying carbon-free electricity to the grid, due to be completed during the first few years of the 2030s.
 One fundamental result has already been achieved in September 2021 with the testing of the first supermagnet prototype featuring HTS (High Temperature Superconductor) technology: a real breakthrough on the road to the first commercial fusion power plant.

 A Star in a Bottle: The Quest for Commercial Fusion | Massachusetts Institute of Technology